How important is culture when translating business content?

 Crucial, but often overlooked

-Recently, a study has revealed, that most of the UK respondents would not consider the target country’s cultural aspects to be a factor which can affect the reliability of a translation.
-Unsurprisingly, a vast majority of respondents believe that that reliability of the translated documents can be fully measured in the linguistic terms, such as grammar or words chosen.
+Recently, a study has revealed that most of the UK respondents would not consider the target country’s cultural aspects to be a factor which can affect the reliability of a translation.
+Unsurprisingly, a vast majority of respondents believe that the reliability of the translated documents can be fully measured in linguistic terms, such as grammar or words chosen.

-When discussing this issue with some of the industry leaders however, we can then truly understand just how important culture really is when to comes to professional translations.
+When discussing this issue with some of the industry leaders, however, we can then truly understand just how vital culture really is when it comes to professional translations.
+Yet, another reason why professional human translators may be more accurate than any AI-driven translations.

 Examples…